 This is the “Heym” pop-out air pistol.
 It was manufactured by F. W. Heym GmbH & Co.
 K.G. of Münnerstadt in Germany from 1949 to circa 1956.
 According to the Encyclopedia of Spring Air Pistols, it is said that approximately 1,500 of these air pistols were manufactured between 1949 and 1952.
 That’s not a lot in the grand scheme of things which makes this a pretty rare air pistol to find today.
 Continue reading “Heym LP103 Air Pistol (1949 to c.1956)”

 A Diana (Milbro) “double metal” target holder.
 It was designed to be used with either darts or pellets and may have been manufactured in the 1970s.
 These are a rare find as most would have been well used and eventually thrown away.
 To find one complete with its box, darts, targets and wooden block was a very lucky find!
 It was probably found in someone’s late grandfather’s draw or attic which had been stored away and forgotten about.

 Until next time, happy shooting!

 A Webley and Scott pre-war .22 calibre pellet tin.
-These tins are distinctly different from the more common post war tin.
+These tins are distinctly different from the more common post-war tin.
 They are also quite rare in comparison.
 The most notable difference between the pre-war and post-war tins is the singular rifle reference.
-This is because when these tins were produced in the late 1930’s, Webley and Scott was producing only one model of air rifle, the MKII Service Air Rifle.
+This is because when these tins were produced in the late 1930s, Webley and Scott were producing only one model of air rifle, the MKII Service Air Rifle.
 Production of the MKI had ceased a few years earlier.

 Until next time, happy shooting!